andaqu/andaqu.github.io/index.md

 🐧 I used to have a blog about Club Penguin when I was 12.
 I had even convinced my mum to buy me a .com domain for it!
 It was a simpler time.

 🍫 A hill I'd die on?
-Mint chocolate is humanity's greatest blunder.
+Mint chocolate is humanity's greatest mistake.

 🌳 Living in Sweden for a couple of years made me realise how much I value proximity to nature.
 Nothing better than a walk in the woods to clear your head.

 🚵 I learnt how to ride a bike at the age of 23.
-Never late to learn!
+Never too late to learn!